 Instructions

-Rinse, trim and halve Brussels sprouts, as needed.
+- Preheat the oven to 400 degrees F. Rinse, trim and halve Brussels sprouts, as needed.
 Put the sprouts in a bowl and toss with olive oil and salt.
-Line one or two baking sheets with parchment paper and spread out the sprouts so that they're not crowded in the pan.
+Line a baking sheet with parchment paper and spread out the sprouts so that they're not crowded in the pan.

 Notes

-Start tasting the sprouts for doneness at 25 minutes and decide whether they need further cooking from there.
-Don't let them overcook before testing!
+Check the sprouts for doneness at 20 minutes and decide whether they need further cooking from there.
+Avoid overcooking.

 - Prep Time: 15 minutes